digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 .. _tuning_resource_limits:

-**Tune resource limits.** Resource limits are used to prevent ledger applications from overloading Canton by sending commands at an excessive rate.
+**Tune resource limits at the Canton protocol level.** Resource limits are used to prevent ledger applications from overloading Canton by sending commands at an excessive rate.
 While resource limits are necessary to protect the system from denial of service attacks in a production environment, they can prevent Canton from achieving maximum throughput.
-Resource limits can be configured as follows from the Canton console:
+Resource limits at the Canton protocol level can be configured as follows from the Canton console:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/BackpressureIntegrationTest.scala
    :start-after: user-manual-entry-begin: SetResourceLimits